Criminal justice reform in the United States: Policing

 Policing reform typically focuses on police brutality and the use of dangerous force against minority individuals.
 Police brutality refers to the "use of excessive physical force or verbal assault and psychological intimidation" by law enforcement against individuals.

 According to the Washington Post database on police shootings, 963 individuals shot and killed by in 2016 and 995 killed in 2015.
 According to Mapping Police Violence, police killed 1,124 individuals in 2020.
 The distribution of these killings varies widely by state with the majority of incidences occurring in states such as California, Texas, Florida, and Arizona and the least in Rhode Island, Vermont and North Dakota.
 While the distribution of killings by state within the U.S. is not even, overall more individuals die due to police shootings and other acts of deadly force than in any other Western, developed nation.
 Additionally, there are racial disparities within statistics of police killings.
 30% of the Black victims were unarmed, compared to 21% of White Victims that were.
-However, it is not a complete discussion without mentioning that the White demographic makes up a majority of police interactions (and violent interactions) yet account of less violent or lethal interactions.